top of page

 Bringing Out the Whiteboard

 As part of this process, I used aluminum foil as a rapid prototyping medium to quickly brainstorm a large number of abstract forms.
-These were later presented to potential users to gauge what forms elicited their favor or related feelings of alleviating stress or situations of isolation.
+These were later presented to potential users to gauge what forms elicited feelings of alleviated stress or situations of isolation.

 Prototyping-2730 (1).jpg